Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Store the contents of the CloudWatch agent configuration file in Systems Manager Parameter Store.
 - [x] Create a Systems Manager State Manager association to run the `AmazonCloudWatch-ManageAgent` Systems Manager Run Command document.
 Select Systems Manager as an optional configuration source.
 Target the instances based on tag values.
 - [ ] Create a Systems Manager State Manager association to run the `AmazonCloudWatch-ManageAgent` Systems Manager Run Command document.
 Configure the document to use the S3 bucket location as the configuration source.
 Target the instances based on tag value.

+### A company has an application that runs behind an Application Load Balancer (ALB) in the `us-west-2` Region.
+An Amazon Route 53 record set contains an alias record for `app.anycompany.com` that references the `ALB` in `us-west-2` and uses a simple routing policy.
+The application is experiencing an increase in users from other locations in the world.
+These users are experiencing high latency.
+Most of the new users are close to the `ap-southeast-2` Region.
+The company deploys a copy of the application to `ap-southeast-2`.
+A SysOps administrator must implement a solution that automatically routes requests to the lowest latency endpoint for users without changing the URL.
+Which solution will meet these requirements?

+- [ ] Add a new value to the existing alias record for `app.anycompany.com` with the `DNS` name of the new `ALB` in `ap-southeast-2`.
+- [ ] Change the existing alias record to use a geolocation routing policy.
+Create two geolocation records, one record that references each ALSelect the location that is closest to each Region.
+- [x] Change the existing alias record to use a latency routing policy.
+Create two latency records, one record that references each `ALB`.
+- [ ] Change the existing alias record to use a multivalue routing policy Add the `DNS` name of each `ALB` to the record.